- Patient Preparation

 - Ambient: 72 hours; Refrigerated: 1 week; Frozen: Unacceptable

-Characteristics of Hereditary Pancreatitis: Recurrent episodes of acute pancreatitis usually beginning in the second decade of life progressing to chronic pancreatitis (inflammation of the pancreas) leading to permanent tissue damage.
+Characteristics of Dominant Pancreatitis: Recurrent episodes of acute pancreatitis usually beginning in the second decade of life progressing to chronic pancreatitis (inflammation of the pancreas) leading to permanent tissue damage.

 Incidence: Less than 1 in 100,000.